New Jersey Court Records

 The Tort Claims Act recognizes three types of torts:

-Note that public employees’ immunity is only active as long as there is no evidence that the employee did not carry out the act intentionally or with overt carelessness.
+Note that public employees’ immunity may remain active provided there is no evidence that the employee did not carry out the act intentionally or with overt carelessness.

 What are the Differences Between Criminal Law and Tort Law in New Jersey?

-Tort law is civil, seeking to assert human rights and restore relief rather than punish the wrongdoer.
-The central figure is the victim and how to get maximum compensation without extorting the injuring party.
-Interpreting tort theories is a question of balance between both parties regarding what is deserving yet fair.
+Tort law is civil, typically seeking to assert human rights and restore relief rather than punish the wrongdoer.
+The central figure is the victim and how to get maximum compensation without extorting the injured party.
+Interpreting tort theories is generally a question of balance between both parties regarding what is deserving yet fair.

 What is the Purpose of Tort Law in New Jersey?